-Movement science, cultural travel, and the real stories behind both.
+Movement science, wellness and cultural travel, and real tips and stories behind both.

 I write about what 40 years of teaching bodies and one decade of leading international retreats have actually taught me, and I skip the fluff.